fchastanet/bash-tools-framework/CompileCommand.md

 ##### 3.6.2.3.
 Best practice #2: support method

-When developing a _requires_ file, think about writing the associated function _support_.
-Eg: `src/Git/requiresShallowClone.sh` will use `Git::supportsShallowClone`
+When developing a _require_ file, think about writing the associated function _support_.
+Eg: `src/Git/requireShallowClone.sh` will use `Git::supportsShallowClone`

 #### 3.6.3.
 Requirement overloading